AguaClara/String-Digester/Summer_2019/Experiments/preferential_flow.md

 - Observe how the red dye flows down the strings, making sure that the only water flowing down the strings is from the spray at the top of the model
 - Stop peristaltic pump when the container of dye is empty, after approximately 5 min.
 - Label each row 1-11 (from outermost to closest to wood) and the strings on each row 1-17 (left to right)
-- Move rows of strings outward on the rods one at a time to observe the amount of red dye on individual strings.
-Place white sheet of paper behind each row for better observation
-- once observations have been recorded about each row, remove it from the matrix entirely to get it out of the way.
-Wipe rods down with a paper towel in between rows to avoid contamination.
-- Record the degree of flow down each string in a table with one of the following descriptions: No flow (no red dye on string); Partial flow (red dye on part of the string); or Flow (red dye on entire length of string)
+- Place a white sheet of paper or plastic behind the outermost layer of strings and record the amount of red dye on each string in a table with one of the following descriptions: No flow (no red dye on string); Partial flow (red dye on part of the string); or Flow (red dye on entire length of string)
+- Once observations have been recorded for a layer of strings, unwind that layer to get it out of the way.
 - If it is possible to see different concentrations of red dye (lighter for less flow down a string and darker for more flow), record this as well

 **Results**